 “How Did I Get Here?” is a podcast about the different stories of women in media and their career journeys.
-This episode highlights Lucy King, an Emmy award-winning documentary producer who started out in neuroscience.
+This episode highlights Leah Chernikoff, the executive editor of Harper’s Bazaar.

 The intersection of Asian achievement culture and a toxic academic environment is a destructive combination—and no one is talking about it.